TheSkorm/mod_mumblelink/RELEASES/README-template.txt

 Tested Platforms:

 - Windows 7 Home Premium 64-bit
-- elementaryos (ubuntu based) by theskorm - thank you

 Known Issues:

-- Does not work under MacOSX due to missing libraries
 - Does not work with PRMumble(0.5Beta) even after copying the link.dll (1.2.0)
     into PRMumble's plugin folder - it will say "linked" but the audio will not be positional